jaredLunde/stellar-apps/packages/buttons/README.md

 ------

 ### `SpinnerButton`
+A button which displays a Spinner instead of its `children` when the `loading` flag is set.

+### Props
 In addition to the props below, this component inherits props from `TypeButton` above.

-### Props
 - `loading {bool}`
     - When `true`, this button will display a `@jaredlunde/curls-addons/Spinner` as a child instead of the defined children